-URDT and ARU together with other Civil Society Organizations and local governments commemorate 2019 International Day of Peace.
+URDT and ARU in conjunction with other stakeholders commemorate 2019 International Day of Peace.

 Peace is one of the 5 result areas URDT works towards creating in communities.
 There are several interventions URDT conducts to facilitate the above.
 Every year the world celebrates the International Day of Peace (IDoP) and key actions are generated that inform the subsequent interventions.
 Every year URDT and African Rural University (ARU) join the rest of the world to commemorate the IDoP.
 This year, it was celebrated under the theme: Climate Action for Peace.